 The Final Checklist

-Now that you have some basic knowledge about what the fit should be like on your dress pants, let’s run through a final checklist.
+Now that you have some basic knowledge about what the fit should be like for your dress pants let’s run through a final checklist.
 Use this checklist to ensure that your pants fit the bill.

 - Avoid pants that are too loose.
 While relaxed fit pants can be stylish, baggy pants don’t look good on anyone.